 Janice Mason Steeves, River of Longing.
 Oil on panel, 34 x 26 inches. ©The Artist

 Let’s say you have a new body of work and an upcoming exhibit of that work.
-You invite your fans or top collectors to a preview of the work
+You invite your fans

 Give your art buyers only what they need at the time of the sales transaction (receipt, business card, etc.) and save the rest for following up at a future date.
 Here are some ideas for how to keep your name in front of your art collectors.